Sixers 2022-23 season preview: Can Sixers win the turnover battle?

-Defining 2022-23 Sixers questions: Will Sixers solve rebounding problem? originally appeared on NBC Sports Philadelphia
+Defining 2022-23 Sixers questions: Can Sixers win the turnover battle? originally appeared on NBC Sports Philadelphia

 The 2022-23 Sixers will start their season on Sept.
 27 in Charleston, South Carolina.